-The Recipient should contact the CAPO at Documentation Request Checklist, submit documentation, or request more information regarding the DHS CAPO documentation and compliance review requirements.
+The Recipient should contact the CAPO at STregulatorycompliance@hq.dhs.gov to obtain the CAPO Documentation Request Checklist, submit documentation, or request more information regarding the DHS CAPO documentation and compliance review requirements.
 The CAPO will provide written confirmation of receipt of all required documentation to the designated Point(s) of Contact.
 The CAPO will evaluate the submitted materials, along with available documentation from any previous reviews for related work at the Recipient and Recipient institution.
 Additional documentation may be required in some cases and must be submitted upon request.
 The CAPO will review all submitted materials and provide written confirmation to the Recipient once all requirements have been met.